KMattAntonio256/student/_posts/Foundation/B-tools_and_equipment/2025-11-21-tools_quest.md

 ![Tux the Linux Mascot]({{site.baseurl}}/images/tuz.png)

-This visual helps remind me of the steps I’ve taken in my Computer Science journey.
+This visual helps remind me of the steps I’ve taken in my Computer Science journey so far.

 ```mermaid